 The updated Washington Grove Historic District nomination identifies 193 contributing resources within the District's expanded boundaries.
 This includes 177 contributing buildings, 15 contributing sites, 1 contributing structure, as well as 64 "historic associated features."
 The latter category includes significant elements that are part of the historic landscape.
 The ability to protect these resources from internal Town-level adverse effects remains somewhat limited, at least in comparison with many other Maryland Historic Districts.
 This can be traced to the Town's lack of a municipal historic preservation ordinance regulating design, construction, architectural style, and maintenance.
 Instead, such oversight ultimately resides in the hands of the Planning Commission, who consults with the HPC in such matters.
 The latter's role is advisory, having been given authority to review and consult.
 This is reflected in historic preservation guidance provided in the MasterComprehensive Plan.
-In accordance with Article XV of the Town's "Codes and Ordinances", relevant sections of the MasterComprehensive Plan contain recommendations that the town consider historic resources defined as contributing in all future planning and treatment efforts.
+In accordance with Article XV of the Town's "Codes and Ordinances", relevant sections of the MasterComprehensive Plan in all future planning and treatment efforts.